What is Gaza’s Ark?

 Gaza’s Ark stands firmly against any expression of racism including anti-Semitism.
 We believe in full equality between human beings and reject all forms of discrimination and beliefs that lead to them.
 We oppose all racist or discriminatory ideologies equally, including one rarely spoken of: that which considers Palestinian Arabs lesser people than Israeli Jews, which many within the Israeli and international societies accept and condone.

-What goods are you trying to export from Gaza, who do you expect will buy them and what happens if the boat is confiscated?
+What goods are you trying to export from Gaza, who do you expect will buy them and what happens if boats are confiscated or destroyed?

-We are consulting with producers and manufacturers in Gaza to compile a catalog of a diverse range of products that are representative of Palestinian items available for export.
+We have consulted and continue to consult with producers and manufacturers in Gaza to compile a catalog of a diverse range of products that are representative of Palestinian items available for export.
 Prior to the imposition of the Israeli blockade, Gaza had a healthy export market, including garments, furniture and agricultural products.
 In addition, the Palestinians of Gaza are renowned for craft items such as embroidery.

-At the same time, we will be working with businesses, organizations and individuals around the world who want to facilitate and encourage free and fair trade with the Palestinians of Gaza, and who would gladly purchase from them, if given the opportunity.
-Before Gaza's Ark sets sail, we will secure concrete trade deals between Palestinian producers in Gaza and international businesses and individual buyers.
-All Palestinian producers will be paid in full for their goods before we sail.
+At the same time, we are working with businesses, organizations and individuals around the world who want to facilitate and encourage free and fair trade with the Palestinians of Gaza, and who would gladly purchase from them, if given the opportunity.
+We have secured and will continue to secure trade deals between Palestinian producers in Gaza and international businesses and individual buyers ensuring that all Palestinian producers will be paid in full for their goods before we sail.

-All purchasers buying goods to be carried on Gaza’s Ark will do so knowing that there is real risk that they will be confiscated by the Israeli military, and thus perhaps will not reach their markets.
-However, the risk will be worth the relationships they will build and the visibility the project will generate.
+All purchasers of goods to be exported do so knowing that there is real risk that they will be confiscated by the Israeli military, and thus perhaps will not reach their markets.
+However, the risk is worth the relationships they build and the visibility the project generates.

 Will the Hamas government be involved in the project?

 This is a citizen-to-citizen initiative.
 We are working through Palestinian civil society groups in Gaza.
-The citizens groups in Gaza will negotiate and liaise as necessary with the locally elected government to comply with government regulations to facilitate the project’s success.
-The local coordinating committee is independent of any political movement.
+The citizens groups in Gaza continue to negotiate and liaise as necessary with the locally elected government to comply with government regulations to facilitate the project’s success.

 Who is on the Steering Committee for the Gaza’s Ark project?